tanhauhau/tanhauhau.github.io/content/blog/contributing-to-svelte-fixing-issue-4392/index.md

   };
 ```

-Well, I know I havn't cover how spread attribute works in any of my ["Compile Svelte in your Head"](/compile-svelte-in-your-head-part-1/) articles, but the general idea is that, Svelte builds an array of attributes, and then apply it to the element / Component.
+Well, I know I haven't cover how spread attribute works in any of my ["Compile Svelte in your Head"](/compile-svelte-in-your-head-part-1/) articles, but the general idea is that, Svelte builds an array of attributes, and then apply it to the element / Component.

-For example, if we write the following in Svlete
+For example, if we write the following in Svelte

 ```svelte
 <div foo="foo" {...bar} baz="baz" {...qux} />